VirtoCommerce/vc-build/docs/CLI-tools/package-management.md

 vc-build install -module <module>:<version>
 ```

-This command downloads and installs into the current folder the platform or modules with versions that are passed as the command parameters or defined in `vc-package.json`.
+This command downloads and installs the platform or modules into the relevant folder with the versions transferred as command parameters or defined in `vc-package.json`.

-`vc-package.json` - file is used to maintain the list of installed modules with their versions.
-This allows `vc-build` to easily restore the platform with the modules when on a different machine, such as a build server, without all those packages.
+The `vc-package.json` file is used to maintain the list of installed modules with their versions.
+This allows `vc-build` to easily restore the platform with modules on a different machine, such as a build server, without all those packages.

 - `vc-build install (with no args)`

-This target downloads and installs into the current folder the platform and modules with versions described in `vc-package.json`.
+This target downloads and installs the platform and modules into the relevant folder with versions described in `vc-package.json`.
-If `vc-package.json` is not found in the local folder, by default the command will download and install the latest platform and modules versions that are marked with the `commerce` group.
+If `vc-package.json` is not found in the local folder, the command will by default download and install the latest platform and module versions marked as `commerce`.

-By default, `install` target will install all modules listed as dependencies in `vc-package.json`.
+By default, the `install` target will install all modules listed as dependencies in `vc-package.json`.

 ### Examples:
 ```console